-Subsequent to March 31, 2024, we completed a transaction to acquire certain assets and the operations of Schoeneman's Building Materials who manufactures trusses and distributes building material products in the Sioux Falls, South Dakota area.
-The accounting for this business combination has not been completed at the date of this filing given the proximity of the acquisition date.
+Subsequent to March 31, 2024 June 30, 2024, we completed a transaction transactions to acquire certain assets and the operations of Schoeneman's Building Materials who Western Truss & Components ("Western Truss") and CRI SoCal ("CRI").
+Western Truss manufactures roof and floor trusses, serving central Arizona, while CRI installs windows and distributes building material products doors in the Sioux Falls, South Dakota southern California area.

+The accounting for this these business combination combinations has not been completed at the date of this filing given the proximity of the acquisition date.